Insurance Claim Medical Certificate - Professional Evidence

 Download your insurer's form (if applicable)

-If your insurer provides a medical form for a GP to complete, download it before starting your consultation.
+If your insurer provides a specific medical form for a GP to complete, download it before starting your consultation.
 You can upload it at the end of the consultation form for the doctor to complete.

 Complete the online health questionnaire